josdotso/vagrant-aws/README.md

 * Minimal synced folder support via `rsync`.
 * Define region-specific configurations so Vagrant can manage machines in multiple regions.
-* Package running instances into new vagrant-aws friendly boxes
+* Package running instances into new vagrant-fusion friendly boxes

 ## Usage

 Install using standard Vagrant 1.1+ plugin installation methods.
-After installing, `vagrant up` and specify the `aws` provider.
+After installing, `vagrant up` and specify the `fusion` provider.
 An example is shown below.

 ```
-$ vagrant plugin install vagrant-aws
+$ vagrant plugin install vagrant-fusion
 ...
-$ vagrant up --provider=aws
+$ vagrant up --provider=fusion
 ...
 ```

-Of course prior to doing this, you'll need to obtain an AWS-compatible box file for Vagrant.
+Of course prior to doing this, you'll need to obtain an Fusion-compatible box file for Vagrant.

 ## Quick Start

-After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy AWS box and specify all the details manually within a `config.vm.provider` block.
+After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy Fusion box and specify all the details manually within a `config.vm.provider` block.
 So first, add the dummy box using any name you want:

 ```
-$ vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
+$ vagrant box add dummy https://github.com/mitchellh/vagrant-fusion/raw/master/dummy.box
 ...
 ```